Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 #### Last move

-Since the tile in bottom right needs to be `0`, this means that the last move needs to be `f` or `c`, so if at any point, both of these tiles do not have anymore moves remaining moves while the puzzle isn't already solved then you can already tell it's unsolvable.
+Since the tile in bottom right needs to be `0`, this means that the last move needs to be `f` or `c`, so if at any point, both of these tiles do not have anymore remaining moves while the puzzle isn't already solved then you can already tell it's unsolvable.

 Oh I didn't talk about the limited number of moves per tiles ?
 Don't worry I'll explain in a minute.